 As you can see, there is nothing overly complicated about getting down payment help from family to buy a house in Seattle.
-And with home prices expected to continue rising steadily from 2018, this kind of assistance is more useful than ever.
+And with home prices expected to continue rising steadily in 2020, this kind of assistance is more useful than ever.

 Mortgage Programs That Require A Relatively Low Investment